NillionNetwork/nada-numpy/examples/rational_numbers/README.md

 ```

-0. We import Nada algebra using `import nada_algebra as na`.
+0. We import Nada numpy using `import nada_numpy as na`.
 1. We create an array of parties, with our wrapper using `parties = na.parties(3)` which creates an array of parties named: `Party0`, `Party1` and `Party2`.
 2. We create our secret floating point variable `a` as `SecretRational("my_input_0", parties[0])` meaning the variable belongs to `Party0` and the name of the variable is `my_input_0`.
 3. We create our secret floating point variable `b` as `SecretRational("my_input_1", parties[1])` meaning the variable belongs to `Party1` and the name of the variable is `my_input_1`.
-4. Then, we operate normally with this variables, and Nada Algebra will ensure they maintain the consistency of the decimal places.
+4. Then, we operate normally with this variables, and Nada Numpy will ensure they maintain the consistency of the decimal places.
 5. Finally, we produce the outputs of the array like:  `Output(out_0.value, "my_output_0", parties[2]),` establishing that the output party will be `Party2`and the name of the output variable will be `my_output`.
-Not the difference between Nada Algebra and classic Nada where we add `out_0`**`.value`**.
+Not the difference between Nada Numpy and classic Nada where we add `out_0`**`.value`**.

 # How to Run the Tutorial